Health Maintenance Organization (HMO) Plans

 In most cases, you can get your health care from any doctor, other health care provider, or hospital in PPO Plans.
 PPO Plans have network doctors, other health care providers, and hospitals.

-Each plan gives you flexibility to go to doctors, specialists, or hospitals that aren't on the plan's list, but it will usually cost less if you get your care from a network provider.
+Each plan gives you choice to go to doctors, specialists, or hospitals that aren't on the plan's list, but it will usually cost less if you get your care from a network provider.

 Private Fee-for-Service (PFFS) Plans